kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 this information to the class below.
 You use fields such as `street`, `zipcode` and `country` from the external API, but the `star` rating and `id` come from your application.
-Using the external API, your class partially contains all the values, except the ratings, which you pull on demand.
+Using the external API, your class partially contains all the values, except the ratings, which you pull on demand, when the user clicks or is nearby a place.
 Thanks to the decorator, you can refer to `restaurant.stars` and the method will transparently handle if the information already exists from a previous visit or if there is a need to connect to the server a get the information.